kmicinski/cs245/index.md

 about the attacks they employ, such as:

 - Memory-based attacks (buffer overrun, access space derandomization, return oriented programming)
-- Web attacks (code injection, cross-site request forgery, etc..)
+- Web attacks (code injection, cross-site request forgery, etc..) and security
 - Systems security (passwords and authentication, process isolation)
 - Reverse engineering
-- Attacks on cryptographic systems and implementations
+- Attacks on cryptographic systems and implementations, and basics of SSL/TLS

 However, a collection of attacks alone is not sufficient to understand how to build secure systems.
 So concurrent with attacks, we will also